kubemq-io/kubemq-node/README.md

 - SubscribeType - Mandatory - Enum that represents the subscription type.
 - Events - if there is no need for Persistence.
 - EventsStore - If you want to receive Events from persistence.
-See Main concepts.
+See the Main concepts.
 - Command - Should be used when a response is not needed.
 - Query - Should be used when a response is needed.
 - ClientID - Mandatory - See Main concepts.